 VOR + TACAN (Tactical Air Navigation); combined radio navigation aids.

 Vertical Speed Indicator.
-A panel instrument that gauges rate of climb or descent in feet-per-minute (fpm).
+A panel instrument that gauges the rate of climb or descent in feet-per-minute (fpm).
 Also Rate Of Climb Indicator.

 A method of increasing lift by increasing (Wash-In) or decreasing (Wash-Out) the ANGLE OF INCIDENCE on the outer part of an airplane wing to counteract the effects of engine TORQUE.

 A small, stabilizing, rudderlike addition to the tips of a wing to control or employ air movement.